jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 #### IEAH03

 **Observation: Equals and hashCode are inconsistent: they are not based on the same fields or use inconsistent conversion.**
+**Problem:**
+Actually, two cases:
-**Problem:** If equals and hashCode are inconsistent, strange things can happen like adding the object to a Set and not being able to find it back.
+1. Equal objects can have different hashCodes and end-up in different buckets of a Map/Set.
+Strange things can happen like adding an object to a Set and not being able to find it back.
+2. Two unequal objects can have the same hashCode and end up in the same bucket of a Map.
+This may result in bad performance, O(n) lookup instead of O(1).

 **Solution:** Use the same fields in equals and hashCode and if conversions are needed, use identical conversions in both.
 So don't use equalsIgnoreCase.
+**Rule-names:** InconsistentEqualsAndHashCode, MissingFieldInHashCode
 **Examples:**
 ````java
 class Good {